SenseNet/sncom-resources/_docs/adsync.md

 category: Guides
 version: v7.0
 tags: [ad, adsync, install, nuget, packages, sn7]
 description: At many companies users, groups and organization structure is stored and maintained in Active Directory - or in another storage, synced to AD.
-This is why sensenet ECM is capable of synchronizing AD objects into both directions, from AD to the portal or back.
+This is why sensenet is capable of synchronizing AD objects into both directions, from AD to the portal or back.

 ---

 # Active Directory Synchronization
 At many companies users, groups and organization structure is stored and maintained in **Active Directory** - or in another storage, synced to AD.
-This is why sensenet ECM is capable of synchronizing AD objects into both directions:
+This is why sensenet is capable of synchronizing AD objects into both directions:

 - [AD to Portal sync](/docs/sync-ad-to-portal): AD users can be synchronized to the portal
-- Portal to AD sync: portal users can be synchronized to AD servers (*this feature is not yet supported in sensenet ECM 7*).
+- Portal to AD sync: portal users can be synchronized to AD servers (*this feature is not yet supported in sensenet 7*).

 ![Active Directory](https://github.com/SenseNet/sn-adsync/raw/master/docs/images/adsync-adexplorer.png "Active Directory")